-• Books for students Project by Smarter Thais Foundation: Smarter Thai Foundation supports and encourages educational development through 'Books for Students' project of SE-EDUCATION PUBLIC COMPANY LIMITED which has continuously donated books to underprivileged schools.
+Books for students Project by Smarter Thais Foundation: Smarter Thai Foundation supports and encourages educational development through 'Books for Students' project of SE-EDUCATION PUBLIC COMPANY LIMITED which has continuously donated books to underprivileged schools.
 Smarter Thais Foundation has purchased books and other learning media for charity, giving them to students and schools' libraries for better access to knowledge.
-From 2012 to 2015, the Foundation has donated 340,531 books to 1,685 schools, worth of THB 45.8 million (cover price).
-By 2015 only, the donation of 54,309 books was made to 324 schools and educational institutions, worth of THB 7.3 million (cover price).
+From 2012 to 2016, the Foundation has donated 388,515 books to 2,624 schools, worth of THB 51.56 million (cover price).
+By 2016 only, the donation of 47,984 books was made to 939 schools and educational institutions, worth of THB 5.77 million (cover price).

-• English Mate for Students Project by Smarter Thais Foundation: the purpose of this project is to improve students' listening and speaking skills through movies within one year.
+English Mate for Students Project by Smarter Thais Foundation: the purpose of this project is to improve students' listening and speaking skills through movies within one year.
 The project was also designed to help secondary and high school students to fluently communicate in English without a foreign speaker.
 Students in this project will watch selected movies, the popular, inspired, and suitable for children ones.
 The movies list was graded according difficulty levels.
 The program requires the student to watch eight movies a year at least.
 In English Mate system, there are comprehension tests, scores collection, and Learning Management System for teachers and parents to follow-up students' progress online.
-Since 2014, there are 108 educational institutions or 33,002 students joining this project, worth of THB 6.1 MB.
-Only in 2015, there are 40 educational institutions or 14,331 students joining this project, worth of THB 2.5 MB.
+Since 2014, there are 115 educational institutions or 37,045 students joining this project, worth of THB 6.8 MB.

-• Publication of Life Quality Improvement and Sustainable Learning: Since Smarter Thais Foundation was founded, there were donations of books, and dictionaries to students and school libraries nationwide.
+Publication of Life Quality Improvement and Sustainable Learning: Since Smarter Thais Foundation was founded, there were donations of books, and dictionaries to students and school libraries nationwide.
 In 2013, Smarter Thais Foundation started their own publications by using the donation money from 'Changes for Kids by Smarter Thais Foundation'.
 The publications will cover various subjects that aim to improve the life quality and encourage sustainable learning of Thai people such a English, Math, Science and other necessary subjects.